tournevis/rotoPhone/README.md

   **numTime()**

-return a unsigned long , it time of the numerotation
+return a unsigned long , it's time of the numerotation

+  **isNum()**

+return a bool, true is the user is currently composing a number

   **debug()**